1

 violate an important axiom of cosmology —known as the containment

-principle.
+principle (as well as the related cosmological principle).
 It demands that the universe includes or contains

 everything that is physical (everything measurable) and nothing else.
 In